 Travel Tips for the German Wine Road

-- Every last Sunday in August, the wine route is closed for traffic and only open to walkers, hikers, bikers, and inline skaters who visit the seasonal open-air wine bars along the way.
+- Every last Sunday in August, the wine route is closed for auto traffic and only open to walkers, hikers, bikers, and inline skaters who visit the seasonal open-air wine bars along the way.
 While this is a horrible time for a scenic drive, it is a spectacular time to visit at a slower pace.

 - Many wineries offer bed and breakfast under the name of Pension.
 Look out for the signs that say zimmer frei ("vacancy")

 - You’ll see many small stalls at the side of the road selling wine, flowers, and local produce.
 Make sure to stop and sample these local goods and buy some to take home.